Podcast Episode 102 Transcript – Howard Sherman

 I found that I was probably better at if not selling, promoting the thing that I loved.

 It is an interesting life when your avocation is your vocation.
 There is very little separation.
 What did I do in my free time?
 I go see more shows.
 Why?
 What drives me is just I never found anything that excites me as much, that I enjoy as much, that I hope other people will enjoy as much, and I am driven by just helping them maybe know something more about it.

-I guess if there is a theme to my career it is that I be of information and knowledge about the theater and whether it was back when I was doing PR, or when I was doing my podcast or what I do now in terms of advocacy I think that has been the real consistent part of it, even though the job titles are very muddled.
+I guess if there is a theme to my career it is that idea of information and knowledge about the theater and whether it was back when I was doing PR, or when I was doing my podcast or what I do now in terms of advocacy.
+I think that has been the real consistent part of it, even though the job titles are very muddled.

 Ken: So what was the first job you had in the business after school or during school?

-Ken: What was the first show that you ever saw when you were kid, your remember it?
+Ken: What was the first show that you ever saw when you were a kid, you remember it?

-Howard: The first show I ever saw was a children’s theater production of Long Wharf Theater in 1967 for Stephen Garfinkel’s fifth birthday party.
+Howard: The first show I ever saw was a children’s theater production at Long Wharf Theater in 1967 for Stephen Garfinkel’s fifth birthday party.
 I do not know what the show is.
-I have a visual image of being in Long Wharf, which at that point was a year old, and while– I have never been able to remember about what the show is in conversation with Alvin Brown who was a long term artistic director, but initially ran the Children’s Theater Company, he couldn’t even figure out what the show would have been, but whatever it was he directed it.
+I have a visual image of being in Long Wharf, which at that point was a year old, and while– I have never been able to determine what the show is in conversation with Alvin Brown who was a long-term artistic director, but initially ran the Children’s Theater Company, he couldn’t even figure out what the show would have been, but whatever it was, he directed it.
 That is as much as I know about it.

 Ken: First Broadway show?

 Howard: First Broadway show was The Magic Show by Stephen Schwartz.
 I had seen the national tour of Fiddler on the Roof in New Haven about five years earlier, but that was definitely The Magic Show and then Beatlemania was next.

 Ken: Beatlemania, I saw that on tour myself.
 So what you have been in a variety of positions over, you know a couple of decades now.